 It is possible that despite keeping the same dimensions and resolution the display technology itself could be improved.
 Samsung is reportedly using screen tech codenamed ‘Sunflower’ for the Galaxy S9 - it’s still Super AMOLED, but should improve display fidelity and be more consistent and reliable.

 The new virtually full-screen 18.5:9 ratio will also likely remain, as will features such as the always-on display and edge functionality.
-However, in 2018 we could see Samsung follow the route Apple has taken with the iPhone X and minimise the top bezel even further.

 Samsung will allegedly implement its Y-OCTA tech into both models this time around, with only the standard Galaxy S8 getting the treatment in 2017 (the Galaxy S8 Plus does not and the Note 8 apparently will not get it either).
 Y-OCTA uses a single manufacturing process for the screen and the touch-film element.